LostOnTheLine/Nightscout_Docker-Compose/README.md

 5. I'm sure a few other conditions

 But I feel that is a separate issue & including that makes it harder to work with not easier.
 For an easy setup [JC21 has a nice Docker Container](https://hub.docker.com/r/jc21/nginx-proxy-manager).
-Unfortunately the [instructions](https://nginxproxymanager.com/setup/#running-the-app) are not great & not included directly on DockerHub, but there are loads of YouTube Guides on it, but it's nice & doesn't require complicated setup or a separate database, plus it doesn't require settings in the docker-compose for each thing, everything to be on the same shared docker network, or elevated privileges, & has a Graphical interface your Grandma could use.
+Unfortunately the [instructions](https://nginxproxymanager.com/setup/#running-the-app) are not great & not included directly on DockerHub, but there are loads of YouTube Guides on it, but it's nice & doesn't require complicated setup or a separate database, plus it doesn't require settings in the docker-compose for each thing, everything to be on the same shared docker network, or elevated privileges, & has a **G**raphical **U**ser **I**nterface your Grandma could use.

-## Easy docker-compose
+## Complete docker-compose

 ```yaml